 CST is a subtle but profound hands-on therapy that works with the underlying forces that govern our health.
 It is a truly holistic approach to bodywork, recognising that the mental, physical and emotional aspects of the body all form an integrated and intelligent whole.

-In co-operation with your body's own inner health and wisdom, CST engages and supports the inherent capacity for self-healing, helping to restore balance, vitality and wellbeing.
+In co-operation with your body's own inner health and wisdom, CST engages our inherent capacity for self-healing, helping to restore balance, vitality and wellbeing.

 Your body is quietly seeking perfect health at every moment.
-The word 'biodynamic' refers to the drive within your body to constantly move towards a state of health.
-This drive is expressed in the tide-like motions of the Cerebrospinal Fluid.
-All healthy living tissues of the body 'breathe' with these rhythmic tide-like motions and it is this that a Craniosacral Therapist 'listens to' with senstitive hands.
-This creates the conditions for your body to respond by beginning to listen to itself.
+The word 'biodynamic' refers to the drive within your body to continuously try to maintain its best possible state of health.
+This drive is expressed in the tide-like motions of the cerebrospinal fluid.
+All healthy living tissues of the body 'breathe' with these rhythmic tide-like motions.
+It's these rhythms that a Craniosacral Therapist 'listens to' with sensitive hands, creating the safe conditions for your body to begin listening to itself.